Extract water, preserve and enjoy: Dehydrating involves drying food in a targeted manner.

 Airtight containers such as screw-top jars or vacuum boxes are perfect for storage.

-Tip: With the BORA QVac built-in vacuum sealer, you can vacuum in a flash and conveniently.
+Tip: With the BORA QVac built-in vacuum sealer, you can vacuum seal your food quickly and conveniently.

 How long and at what temperature to dehydrate which foods?
-The table gives it away.
-The dehydrating time varies depending on the capacity of the appliance and the moisture content of the food you are dehydrating.
+The table tells you.
+The dehydration time varies depending on the appliance capacity and the moisture content of the food you are dehydrating.

 ---|---|---|